I led this project under the mentorship of the Data Science group director at Nokia Bell Labs

 June 2022 - May 2023

-While the past few years have seen a large rise in the number of MLOps and AutoML tools that look to automate the ML pipeline, data analysis continues to be a manual process.
+DS/ML solutions in the past few years have seen a large rise in the tools that look to automate the ML pipeline.
+However, these tools fail to accelerate data analysis as they rely on completely automating the end-to-end pipeline, leaving humans out of the loop.

 Despite the increasing trend in automating different parts of the DS lifecyle, and increasing usage patterns of autoML tools such as VertexAI and AzureML, data exploration continues to be a painstakingly time consuming and manual process.
 Due to the amount of creativity required in this phase, they must be carefully designed to place the control in the hands of the human.
 At what points can automation be introduced to augment human creativity and curiousity?